porter-finance/v1-core/spec/overview.md

 ### Collateral

 Borrowers specify the ERC20 tokens they would like to use as collateral when creating the bond.
-Accepting multiple collateral types in supported.
+Multiple distinct ERC20 tokens used as collateral is supported.

 ### Convert